gianvallejos92/openai-lwc/README.md

 Author: Gian Vallejos
 Date: 30/04/2023

-#Lightning Web Component with ChatGPT
+# Lightning Web Component with ChatGPT

+Application to generate Blog Posts selecting a Subject and a number of words.
+In addition, we can save the records in the Post\_\_c object.

 ![plot](./ChatGPT_LWC.PNG)

 # Steps to configurate the application